 This option could be helpful either in bar charts, or in scenarios where you want the gaps to be highlighted.

 This looks like a complete misrepresentation of data.
 This option is best avoided in line charts.
 This could be used in column charts

 #3 Show Empty cells as Connect Data Points with Line

 This seems to be the best alternative among the three.
-Based on the ongoing trend, it does not disrupts the flow of the chart.
+Based on the ongoing trend, it does not disrupt the flow of the chart.
 However, you should be careful not to use it when the gap is huge (for example if the data is missing for 4-5 consecutive days)

 You May Also Like the Following Excel Tutorials: